BunsDev/avax-lightning-credit/README.md

 # 💵 ALC (Avalanche Lightning Credit) - Easy, Fair and Interoperable Loans in Brazil! 🇧🇷

 Welcome to ALC, a blockchain-based solution for revolutionizing the credit market in Brazil.
-We are dedicated to solving the challenges of high credit costs, lack of efficient credit recovery, and underutilization of "Tesouro Direto" bonds - one of the best risk-return assets in Brazilian financial market - through our unique solution.
+We are dedicated to solving the challenges of high credit costs, lack of efficient credit recovery, and underutilization of [Tesouro Direto](https://www.b3.com.br/en_us/products-and-services/tesouro-direto/technical-information.htm) bonds - one of the best risk-return assets in Brazilian financial market - through our unique solution.

 ## 🌟 What is ALC?
 ALC is a cutting-edge platform that allows any individual with National Treasury Bonds to use them as collateral for loans in any bank.
-We offer unique applications for tokenizing National Treasury Bonds and tools for using them as credit guarantees.
+We offer unique applications for tokenizing National Treasury Bonds and tools for using them as credit guarantees in a scalable manner never seen before.

 ### Key Features
 - **Tokenization of Federal Public Bonds:** Enabling secure and efficient use of National Treasury Bonds as loan collateral into Avalanche Blockchain.